-Ben Taylor is an interdisciplinary artist who specializes in web art and networked performance practices through web browsers.
+Ben Taylor is an interdisciplinary artist and creative coder who specializes in web art, web audio, and networked performance practices.
 His research investigates the way ideas translate between the arts, and how we can apply that history to guide the artistic use of networks.
-He likes to build toolkits that help other people make electronic music, and occasionally uses those toolkits himself, with varying success.
+He likes to build toolkits that help other people make music in web browsers (nexusosc.com), and occasionally uses those toolkits himself, with varying success.

-Ben received an M.F.A.
-In Electronic Music from Mills College and has studied networked sound art with members of the League of Automatic Music Composers and The Hub, Brian Harnetty, and Pauline Oliveros.
-He is finishing his Ph.D. in Experimental Music and Digital Media at Louisiana State University and currently teaches creative code at Goucher College.
+He received an M.F.A.
+In Electronic Music & Recording Media from Mills College and has studied with members of the League of Automatic Music Composers and The Hub, Brian Harnetty, and Pauline Oliveros.

 NexusUI must have made a splash at the conference because we got a surprising amount of press in the following weeks, including on Create Digitial Music via Peter Kirn, the front page of Hacker News(!!), Web Audio Weekly, and even in China?
 The project got 10,000 hits in a week and I'm so glad that people out there are using it.
 Two projects are even expanding upon it via github open-source sharing -- Duplex NexusUI and Rhizome, which I have been working on with Sebastien Piquemal of the Media Lab Helsinki.